 In the anti-anthropomorphic intellectual ferment of tenth century Baghdad, Jewish rationalist thinkers wrestled with the concept of angels.
-Tenth century Baghdad was considered a flourishing metropolis enriched by diverse cultures, languages, religions, sects and intellectual schools.
+Tenth-century Baghdad was considered a flourishing metropolis enriched by diverse cultures, languages, religions, sects, and intellectual schools.
 Public debates and polemical writings, which brought these diverse traditions into conversation, were widespread throughout the Mediterranean in general and in Baghdad in particular.
 In debates and polemics, philosophy and speculative argumentation served as a common ground on which each group could base its arguments.

-My dissertation proceeded first by an historical examination of the traditional Jewish sources, and examination of Islamic and Christian intellectual environment, to reveal and clarify the different intellectual sources that influenced him.
-Then I examined Saadia's exegetical treatment of problematic scriptural passages related to angels, followed by an analysis of his philosophical writings on the relationship between angels and God on the one hand and between angels and human beings on the other.
+My dissertation proceeded first with an historical examination of the traditional Jewish sources, and an examination of the Islamic and Christian intellectual environments, revealing and clarifying the different intellectual sources that influenced Saadia Gaon.
+Then I examined his exegetical treatment of problematic scriptural passages related to angels, followed by an analysis of Saadia’s philosophical writings on the relationship between angels and God, on the one hand, and between angels and human beings, on the other.

-During my research on Saadia Gaon, I revealed a close proximity between Christian traditions of exposition, in particular the Syriac exegetical works that would have surrounded Saadia Gaon in Baghdad, and contemporary Jewish exegeses, including those of Saadia Gaon himself.
-This proximity is also reflected in the methods and strategies of the expositions and also the aims that underpinned the expositions, which were to empower community members via the presentation of humanistic exegeses of the Bible and also to repel attraction to Islam.
-The most outstanding example is that of the Syrian theologian and commentator, Moshe Bar Kepha (lived in northern Iraq, d.
+During my research on Saadia Gaon, I discovered a close affinity between Christian traditions of exposition, particularly the Syriac exegetical works that would have surrounded Saadia Gaon in Baghdad, and contemporaneous Jewish exegeses, including those of Saadia Gaon himself.
+This affinity is reflected in the methods and strategies of the expositions, as well as in the aims underpinning these expositions, -- namely, to empower community members via the presentation of humanistic exegeses of the Bible, and to repel any attraction to Islam.
+The most outstanding example is that of the Syrian theologian and commentator, Moshe Bar Kepha, who lived in northern Iraq (d.
 903).

-One of the main arguments of this study is that Saadia Gaon regarded human beings as the exclusive goal of creation, and held that angels were created mainly to serve human beings in their worldly life.
-We can find some elements of Saadia's perspective dispersed—and not in a systematic way—in older Jewish midrash, and more systematically in Twenty Chapters, the only extant book of ninth century Jewish scholar Dawud Ibn Marwan Al-Muqammas from the Fertile Crescent region.
-Other rich sources for this study are the Syriac and Antioch exegeses, such as those of Al-Muqammas' contemporary Moshe Bar Kepha.
-By examining the exegesis of Bar Kepha, we discover the deep affinity between Bar Kepha and Saadia.
-Saadia's revolutionarily humanistic perspective is the prism through which he not only interpreted the biblical text, but also constituted the image and status of the human being in the created world.
+One of the main arguments of this study is that Saadia Gaon regarded human beings as the exclusive goal of creation, and that he believed angels were created mainly to serve human beings in their worldly life.
+We can find some elements of Saadia’s perspective dispersed, unsystematically, in older Jewish midrashim, and more methodically in Twenty Chapters, the only extant book of ninth-century Jewish scholar Dawud Ibn Marwan Al-Muqammas from the Fertile Crescent.
+Other rich sources for this study were the Syriac and Antioch exegeses, such as those of Al-Muqammas’ contemporary Moshe Bar Kepha.
+By examining the exegesis of Bar Kepha, we discover the deep affinity between Bar Kepha and Saadia Gaon.
+Saadia’s revolutionarily humanistic perspective is the prism through which he not only interpreted the biblical text, but also constituted the image and status of the human being in the created world.

-My findings led me to write and publish an article on this important subject: “A Reexamination of Saadya Gaon’s Dictum ‘Humankind is more sublime than Angels’” published in Ginzei Qedem no. 14, 2018, pp. 9-54, Hebrew).
-Note that an English version of this article will be soon submitted for publication in one of the leading journals of the field.
+My findings led me to write and publish an article on this important subject: “A Reexamination of Saadya Gaon’s Dictum ‘Humankind is more sublime than Angels,’” published in Ginzei Qedem (no. 14, 2018, pp. 9-54, Hebrew).
+An English version of this article will be soon submitted for publication in one of the leading journals in the field.

-Based on a newly discovered Geniza fragment (TS.AS.168.38), the article argues that Saadia’s conception of man as superior to angels constitutes on his argument that man is the final and absolute purpose of the created world.
-We cannot fully understand his argument without taking into consideration his revolutionarily humanistic perspective, therefore, much efforts have to be invested in exposing Saadia's humanistic overall approach.
+Based on a newly discovered Geniza fragment (TS.AS.168.38), the article argues that Saadia’s conception of man as superior to angels complements his argument that man is the final and absolute purpose of the created world.
+We cannot fully understand his argument without taking into consideration his revolutionarily humanistic perspective, therefore, much effort must be invested in exposing Saadia‘s humanistic worldview.